-Taking some steps to prepare your HVAC system can help it operate at its most efficient throughout the upcoming season.
+Taking some steps to prepare your HVAC system can help it operate at its most efficiently throughout the upcoming season.
 Plus, sometimes getting a seasonal checkup can prevent small issues from becoming big repairs.
 Don’t neglect the biannual ritual of Spring AC Tune-Ups and Fall Furnace Tune-Ups.

 Change the Air Filter